-If you're looking for everything worth knowing about Marvel's Eternals, we've got you covered.
-Below, you'll find out more about the forthcoming MCU flick, including its release date, two trailers, stacked cast, potential plot points and more.
-There are spoilers for some other Marvel movies, however, so proceed at your own risk if you're not caught up on them all yet.
+If you're looking for everything worth knowing about Eternals, we're here to help.
+Below, you'll find out more about the forthcoming MCU flick, including its release date, trailers, all-star cast, potential plot points, whether it'll be the most inclusive Marvel movie ever and more.

 Cut to the chase

 - What is it?
-Marvel's Eternals is the story of a group of ancient immortal beings who have protected Earth's human population from the Deviants and Celestials for millennia.
+Eternals follows a group of ancient immortal beings who have protected Earth's human population from the Deviants, at the behest of the Celestials, for millennia.

 - Where can I see it?
-Marvel's Eternals will be released in theaters worldwide.
+Eternals will be released in theaters worldwide.

 - When can I watch it?
-Marvel's Eternals is scheduled for release internationally on November 5, 2021.
+Eternals is scheduled for release on Friday, November 5.

-- Will it be available to watch on Disney Plus at launch?
+- Will it be available on Disney Plus at launch?
 No. Eternals will have a 45-day exclusivity window in theaters, so it won't simultaneously arrive on Disney Plus in November.

-Check out the latest trailer above, and read on to see the movie's first trailer that arrived early in the year.
+Check out the latest trailer above, and read on to see the movie's first trailer that arrived earlier this year.

 Speaking of where it'll fit on the MCU's main timeline, Eternals producer Nate Moore confirmed that the film happens "right around the same time as Spider-Man: Far From Home, with the world recovering from the attack of Thanos and the return of half the world population."
-So Eternal's events will play out in unison to those that transpired in Spider-Man's second solo outing.
+So Eternals' events sounds like they'll play out in unison to those that transpired in Spider-Man's second solo outing.

 Marvel's Eternals cast: who is playing who?

-Marvel's Eternals has an absolutely stacked cast that might rival any of the Avengers movies.
-You can see why we say that by looking at the confirmed cast list below:
+Eternals has a stacked cast that might rival any Avengers movie.
+You can see why by looking at the confirmed cast list below:

 - Gemma Chan as Sersi